This post may contain affiliate links.

-Whether you’re new to crochet, or just need a quick project to work on while you watch Netflix, you’ll love this easy crochet hat pattern.
+Whether you’re new to crochet, or just need an easy project to work on while you watch Netflix, you’ll love this easy crochet hat pattern.

-Don’t forget, beanies make a great handmade gift for the holidays!
-I love making this style of crochet hat for everyone on my list.
+And don’t forget, beanies make great gifts for the whole family!
+I love making this style of crochet hat for everyone on my holiday gift-giving list.

 You’ll love how quick and easy this crochet hat is to make.
 No complicated stitch pattern here!
 Just simple chains, single crochet, and half double crochet.

 I designed this modern crochet beanie with soft bulky-weight yarn, so you know it will be warm and cozy.
 And, it’s made with a stretchy ribbing stitch pattern for a nice snug fit.

 This modern crochet hat works up as a flat rectangular shape.
 To finish the hat, you’ll stitch together the long sides and gather the opening to form a closed tube.

 So, if you can crochet back and forth in rows, you can make this simple crochet beanie pattern!

 The body of the hat is made with a half-double crochet ribbing stitch.
 Making the hdc through the back loop only makes a stretchy crochet ribbing that’s perfect for hats.